timmoorhouse/mega65-forth/README.md

 ## PETSCII

-Because we are using the PETSCII character set and not ASCII some tests are expected to fail, including the following.
+Because we are using the PETSCII character set and not ASCII some tests are expected to fail.
+I'm not considering these as errors.

 From preliminaries:
 ```